-As described above, the return of hereditary stipends took place at the same time as the 1869 return of land and people from the feudal lords to the Emperor, and through this, the stipend system was brought under the control of the Ministry of Finance.
+As described above, the return of hereditary stipends took place at the same time as the 1869 return of land and people from the feudal lords to the Emperor, and through this the stipend system was brought under the control of the Ministry of Finance.
 The next year, the government embarked on a stipend reform for the noble families.
-The peers were placed under the control of the Imperial Household Ministry as the "Emperor's Life Guard," but were generously protected, receiving bequests from the Imperial Family of 15,000 yen a year for a period of 15 years.
+The peers were placed under the control of the Imperial Household Ministry as the "Emperor's Life Guard," but were generously protected, receiving bequests from the Imperial family of 15,000 yen a year for a period of 15 years.

 The reform of stipends for the samurai class took longer than for peers because there was strong advocacy within the government for the protection of samurai interests.
 The full-fledged elimination of stipends did not take place until 1876, when government finances had become particularly strained.
-The financial stresses of 1876 caused the Meiji government to issue hereditary pension bonds that eliminated the retainers' stipends paid to the samurai and fief vassals, who numbered roughly 190,000 households and 320,000 people at the time.
-The most important aspect of the repeal of hereditary stipends was the issue of government bonds to "buy out" of the samurai status, in other words, to pay for the elimination of feudal system itself.
-The new government unilaterally abolished the samurai's hereditary stipends, but in their place
+The financial stresses of 1876 caused the Meiji government to issue hereditary pension bonds that eliminated the retainer's stipends paid to the samurai and fief vassals, who numbered roughly 190,000 households and 320,000 people at the time.
+The most important aspect of the repeal of hereditary stipends was the issue of national bonds to "buy out" of the samurai status, in other words, to pay for the elimination of feudal system itself.
+The new government unilaterally abolished the samurai's hereditary stipends, but their place made a one-off issue of hereditary pension bonds geared to the stipend's value.
+To mitigate opposition, the bonds guaranteed 5-7% annual interest.
+From an objective perspective, the Meiji government purchased the privileges and status of the former samurai for a lump sum payment of 170 million yen, and the samurai likewise sold their status to the new government for that amount.